PaperPrototype/Intro-Coding-and-Computers/2 - Fundamentals/Lecture/english.md

 1      9   = nineteen
 ```

-Now in computers we only have 2 possible symbols!
+Now in computers we only have 2 possible symbols 0 and 1!
+Called binary = plural, and bit = singular.

-Lets try this with the twos systemm, called "binary".
+If we start counting using only 1 bit we have to add another column after reaching the number 1 (wow, this is terrible).

 ```
 0
 1
 ```

-In binary, after only two symbols we have to add another column.
+So we add another column and that column becomes the 2s place (because that is where the previous column left off).

 ```
 twos | ones